CfSOtago/GREENGrid/processNZGGElecCons1minData.md

 In this section we load the data files that have a file size > 3000 bytes.
 Things to note:

  * We assume that any files smaller than this value have no observations.
+This is based on:
+     * Manual inspection of several small files
+     * The identical (small) file sizes involved
-We should probably test the first few lines to double check...
+     * _But_ we should probably test the first few lines to double check...
- * We have to deal with at least 2 different date formats and quite a lot of duplication
+ * We have to deal with at least 2 different date formats and quite a lot of duplication some of which causes the differnt date formats.
+The code to fix these is included below but see also our [repo issues list](https://git.soton.ac.uk/ba1e12/nzGREENGrid/issues?scope=all&utf8=%E2%9C%93&state=all).